imperial-qore/mp_pfqn/README.md

 ### MoM (Method of Moments)
 Normalizing constant-based approach using moment generating functions.
 Suitable for models with moderate populations.
-*Reference: Casale (2006), "An efficient algorithm for the exact analysis of multiclass queueing networks with large population sizes," SIGMETRICS 34(1).*
+*Reference: Casale (2006), "An efficient algorithm for the exact analysis of multiclass queueing networks with large population sizes," Proc. of ACM SIGMETRICS 2006.*
 ```bash
 ./bin/mom model.qn
 ```